 (quarterly teleconferences and one in-person meeting)

-Responsible for financial health of the organization including oversight of budget and recommending fiscal policy for consideration by the Board.
+Responsible for financial health of the Council including oversight of budget; recommends fiscal policy for consideration by the Board.

 Hospice Work Group

 Provides education to providers across the Hospice care continuum.

 Leadership Development/Awards Committee*